THE CANADIAN SOCIAL STUDIES SUPER SITE

 - Indigenous-Services

-services and address the socio-economic conditions in their communities.
+socio-economic conditions in their communities.

-Relations and Northern Affairs
+Indigenous Relations and Northern Affairs Canada.
+(CIRNAC)

-Canada continues to renew the
+continues to renew the nation-to-nation, Inuit-Crown,

-nation-to-nation, Inuit-Crown, government-to-government relationship between
+government-to-government relationship between Canada and First Nations,

-Canada and First Nations, Inuit and Métis; modernize Government of Canada
+Inuit and Métis; modernize Government of Canada structures to enable

 - CBC Indigenous.
-This Canadian
+This

-current topics, and more.
+and history to current topics, and more.

 Return to Contents

-GEOGRAPHY, MAP SKILLS AND SPACE AGE MAPS
+GEOGRAPHY, MAP SKILLS AND

 - The Atlas of Canada.